jfm-so/mysqlledger/README.md

 Info:
 Balance your checkbook with ease using your smartphone or Computer.

-Planned Features:
+Coming Soon:

  * Nicer Theme
-  * Multiple User Accounts
+ * Fix annoying redirect after submitting transaction